zeroaxiis/GravityGuard/readme.md

 ## Introduction

-DarkDeity Discord Bot is designed to improve your Discord server with a variety of engaging features, such as music playing, helpful commands, and more.
-This bot is a general-purpose bot for enhancing the server experience while leaving server moderation to the **Soul Police Bot**.
+GravityGuard Bot is designed to improve your Discord server with a variety of engaging features, such as music playing, helpful commands, and more.
+This bot is a general-purpose bot for enhancing the server experience while leaving server moderation to the **GravityGuard Bot**.

 ## Features